bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

 ============  =========================================================================================
 Method        **'queue_item_add_batch'**
 ------------  -----------------------------------------------------------------------------------------
-Description   Add a batch of items to the back of the queue.
-The batch may consist of any number
+Description   Add a batch of items to the queue.
+The behavior of the function is identical to
+              **queue_item_add**, except that it adds the batch of items instead of a single item.
-              of supported items (see **queue_item_add** method).
-The batch is treated as a single
+              The batch may consist of any number of supported items (see **queue_item_add** method).
-              unit: each item in the queue must successfully pass validation before any items are added to the queue.
-If any item fails validation, the whole batch is rejected.
-In case the batch is rejected, the function returns the detailed report for each item, including *success* status indicating if the item passed validation and error message in case validation failed.
+              Each item in the queue must successfully pass validation before any items are added to the queue.
+If an item fails validation, the whole batch is rejected.
+In case the batch is rejected, the function returns the detailed report for each item: *success* status indicating if the item passed validation and error message in case validation failed.
 ------------  -----------------------------------------------------------------------------------------
 Parameters    **items**: *list*